Ramsay Street: No. 30

+When Neighbours resumes in 2023, Melanie has left Toadie.
+Thus, after 25 years, Toadie moves out of his house with his children and new wife, Terese, into Number 22.
+Remi Varga-Murphy (Naomi Rukavina) enquires about buying number 30 and views the house with her wife, Cara (Sara West), and their sons JJ (Riley Bryant) and Dex (Marley Williams).
+Remi's brother Taye Obasi (Lakota Johnson) later moves in.

 In 2021, the real house of Number 30, 3 Pin Oak Court, sold for $1.6 million at an auction.
 The house was sold for $200,000 over the expected price, $1.4 million.
 The sale set a new record, following 5 Pin Oak Court's sale two years prior.

+No. 32

-No. 32Number 32 is first seen in 1986 when Nell Mangel (Vivean Gray) is introduced, along with her granddaughter, Jane Harris (Annie Jones).
+Number 32 is first seen in 1986 when Nell Mangel (Vivean Gray) is introduced, along with her granddaughter, Jane Harris (Annie Jones).
 Mrs Mangel takes in Harold Bishop (Ian Smith) as a lodger, before her son, Joe Mangel (Mark Little), grandson, Toby Mangel (Finn Greentree-Keane), and their dog, Bouncer (Bouncer), move in.
 Both Mrs Mangel and Jane soon depart, and Joe's fiancée, Kerry Bishop (Linda Hartley-Clark), and her daughter, Sky Bishop (Miranda Fryer), move in.
 Matt Robinson (Ashley Paske) and Melanie Pearson (Lucinda Cowden) become lodgers.
 After Joe and Melanie are married, they sell Number 32 and move away.
 The house is bought by Rosemary Daniels (Joy Chambers) on behalf of the Daniel's Corporation and it is rented to Faye Hudson (Lorraine Bayly) and her son, Cameron Hudson.

 The Martin family move in and later rent it out to Malcolm Kennedy (Benjamin McNair) and Danni Stark (Eliza Szonert), and then to Angie Rebecchi (Lesley Baker) and her sons, Stonefish (Anthony Engelman) and Toadfish Rebecchi (Ryan Moloney).
 The house continues to be rented to several regular and recurring characters, including Ruth Wilkinson (Ailsa Piper), Mike Healey (Andrew Blackman), Tess Bell (Krista Vendy), Daniel Fitzgerald (Brett Tucker) and Dee Bliss (Madeleine West).
 The house is then bought by the Hancock family and later Max Hoyland (Stephen Lovatt), who lives there with his children, Boyd (Kyal Marsh) and Summer Hoyland (Marisa Siketa), and wife, Stephanie Scully (Carla Bonner).
 Following Max's exit, Toadfish Rebecchi and Ned Parker (Dan O'Connor) briefly move in as lodgers.
 At the end of 2006, a hostage situation storyline involving Steph, her son, Charlie Hoyland (Aaron Aulsebrook-Walker), Toadfish, Zeke Kinski (Matthew Werkmeister) and Katya Kinski (Dichen Lachman) occurs at the house, after Guy Sykes (Fletcher Humphrys) threatens them with a gun.
 Steph later has Libby Kennedy, Ty Harper (Dean Geyer) and Zeke Kinski stay.